yaz62/mysite/content/posts/prove-meridians-are-geodesics/index.md

     <img src="gpt4.png" alt="Diagram" style="width:80%;" />
 </p>

 Now it started to make sense to me: parametrization not only controls the shape of the curve, but also how an object moves along the curve.
 The directional derivative of the tangent vector is the acceleration, so even along a geodesic it can have a tangential component if the object is accelerating!
-Furthermore, since parallel transport, defined by a vanished covariant derivative, is *length preserving*, the length of the tangent vector has to remain constant, which is exactly the condition Claude got from solving $\nabla_{\alpha^\prime}\alpha^\prime=0$.
-So, the **definition** is somewhat misleading, in that the tangent vector is not just *parallel* along the curve, but it's *parallel-transported*.
+Furthermore, since parallel transport, defined by a vanished covariant derivative, is *length preserving*, the length of the transported tangent vector of the meridian has to remain constant, which is exactly the condition Claude got from solving $\nabla_{\alpha^\prime}\alpha^\prime=0$.
+So, the **definition** is somewhat misleading, in that the tangent vector of the meridian is not just *parallel* along the curve, but it's *parallel-transported*.
 Embarrassingly, after reading the notes a bit more carefully, I found the following text underneath the definition, only half a centimeter away:

 > Recall that since parallel translation preserves lengths, $\alpha$ must have constant speed, although it may not be arclength-parametrized.
 In general, we refer to an unparametrized curve as a geodesic if its arclength parametrization is in fact a geodesic.